martamatosas/-Trends-and-Determinants-in-Cardiovascular-Disease-R/README.md

 The random forest classifier produced the most accurate predictions of the outcome dead for women (78.6%), while decision trees produced the most accurate predictions of the outcome dead for men (77%).

-Project elaborated with Anwesha Tomar, Steven Towers, Sandra Valdes Salas.
+Project elaborated with Lucas Belury, Anwesha Tomar, Steven Towers and Sandra Valdes Salas.